 The need to enter a PIN code can be triggered if:

 - the payment exceeds the contactless limit (currently £100 in the UK)

 - the card issuer (such as their bank) requires additional security from the cardholder

-If a PIN is required and your customer is paying with a card that supports online PIN, a PIN entry screen will appear on your iPhone.
-The customer can enter their PIN on your iPhone to complete the payment.
+- If your customer pays with a card that supports online PIN, a PIN entry screen will appear on your phone, where the customer can enter their code.

 What should I do if I don’t receive my daily settlement?

 You should get your daily settlement by the end of the next business day after the transactions took place.
 Occasionally there'll be delays, for example if a customer's raised a dispute or asked for a refund.
 If your settlement hasn't landed in your account give us a call on 0345 901 0001 and choose option 3, then option 2.
 We'll help you get it sorted.